Section I: Student Government Association

 e.
 Judicial Committee

 1. Budget Committee

-- The committee is co-chaired by the Treasurer of the SGA and the Inter-Club Council President and consists of the Treasurer of the Senior class, President of CEO, the Media Organization Chair, the Tap Group Chair, and one CO Treasurer to be chosen at random each semester.
+a.
+The committee is co-chaired by the Treasurer of the SGA and the Inter-Club Council President and consists of the Treasurer of the senior class, President of CEO, the Media Organization Chair, the SGA President, the SGA Vice President, and one CO Treasurer to be chosen at random each semester.

-- No member of the Budget Committee, excluding the co-chairs and the President of CEO, shall be members of the SGA Board.
+b.
+No member of the Budget Committee, excluding the co-chairs, the President and Vice President of SGA and the President of CEO, shall be members of the SGA Board.
 Should the Media Organization Chair, the Tap Group Chair, and randomly chosen CO Treasurer sits on the SGA Board, proper substitutes shall be found by the co-chairs.

 Section III: SGA Budget